scaleway/scaleway-cli/docs/commands/baremetal.md

-## A server is a denomination of a type of instances provided by Scaleway
+## Server management commands

-A server is a denomination of a type of instances provided by Scaleway.
+A server is a denomination of a type of instances provided by Scaleway

-### Create server
+### Create a baremetal server

-Create a new server.
+Create a new baremetal server.
 Once the server is created, you probably want to install an OS.

 **Usage:**